 Use a diagnostic algorithm in the work-up of abnormal liver tests

-Diagnosis and treatment of Chronic Hepatitis B
+Diagnosis and Management of Chronic Hepatitis B

 Describe HBV serology for diagnosis and management